Timeline of the July Uprising: Negotiations and Supreme Court verdict

-After the deadly Shutdown, the Anti-discrimination Students' Movement and the government started negotiations on 19 July night.
+After the deadly Shutdown, the Students Against Discrimination and the government started negotiations on 19 July night.
 At midnight, a meeting took place between three government representatives and three representatives of the protesters: Sarjis Alam, Hasnat Abdullah, and Tanvir Ahmed.

 During the negotiations, at midnight of 20 July, Nahid Islam, a quota reform movement coordinator, was allegedly taken from a friend's house in Nandipara, according to his father.
-After being released on 21 July, Nahid reported being blindfolded, handcuffed, and tortured before regaining consciousness in Purbachal.
+After being released on 21 July, Nahid Islam reported being blindfolded, handcuffed, and tortured before regaining consciousness in Purbachal.

-On 21 July, the Appellate division of the Supreme Court finally reduced the percentage of quotas from 56% to 7%.
+On 21 July, the Appellate Division, Supreme Court of Bangladesh finally reduced the percentage of quotas from 56% to 7%.

 Suspensions

-Following the verdict on 21 July, the Anti-discrimination Students Movement announced a two-day suspension of protests.
+Following the verdict on 21 July, the Students Against Discrimination announced a two-day suspension of protests.
 They demanded that the government lift the curfew, restore internet access, and cease targeting student protesters.
-With the suspension of the protests by the Anti-discrimination Students' Movement, no further violence was reported by this period.
+With the suspension of the protests by the Students Against Discrimination, no further violence was reported by this period.
 The organization later further extended the suspension.
 But mass detentions were continued by the law enforcement agencies.

-On 26 July, police detained three coordinators of the Anti-discrimination Students Movement from the hospital, namely Nahid Islam, Abu Bakar Mazumdar and Asif Mahmud.
+On 26 July, police detained three coordinators of the Students Against Discrimination from the hospital, namely Nahid Islam, Abu Bakar Mazumdar and Asif Mahmud.
 The Home Minister claimed their detention to be for their own security and investigation purposes.
 The following day, two more coordinators of the organization, Sarjis Alam and Hasnat Abdullah, were detained.
 The Additional Deputy Commissioner of the Detective Branch Junaed Alam Sarker stated that they were detained for interrogation about their alleged connection with the opposition Jamaat-e-Islami and the Gono Odhikar Parishad Member-Secretary Nurul Haq Nur.
 In response, the organization threatened to resume their protests from 29 July if the coordinators were not released, while also demanding action against ministers and police officers over the deaths of the protesters.

 Meanwhile, the government relaxed the curfew restrictions, allowing banks, factories and offices to reopen gradually.

 On 23 July, the ICT Minister announced that the government would restore broadband internet service partially to banks, business organizations, export sectors, and selected areas after a five-day disruption.
 Accordingly, on 24 July, broadband internet services were restored, and on 28 July, mobile internet was restored in Bangladesh, although social media websites like Facebook, Instagram and TikTok continued to be blocked.

-On 28 July, six protest coordinators of the Anti-discrimination Students' Movement, who had been taken into custody by the Detective Branch, issued a statement from the DB office announcing the withdrawal of the protests.
+On 28 July, six protest coordinators of the Students Against Discrimination, who had been taken into custody by the Detective Branch, issued a statement from the DB office announcing the withdrawal of the protests.
 However, other coordinators of the same organisation alleged that these individuals had been coerced by the DB into making the statement.
 The remaining coordinators vowed to continue their protest, with or without the support of the six coordinators in custody.